1bench, modern TimescaleDB GUI client

 Keyboard Shortcuts

-Navigate and execute queries without reaching for the mouse.
+Navigate tables, run queries, switch tabs, and manage connections without ever reaching for the mouse.

 What is a TimescaleDB GUI?